-We recognise that it may sound like madness to suggest surfing to support recovery, but bear with us.
-We have seen first hand the powerful impact that being in the water alone has on our mental health.
+It may sound like madness to suggest surfing to support recovery, but bear with us.
+We have experienced first hand the powerful impact that being in the water has on our mental health.
 Whether laying on our bellies and charging through the white water, or shredding ‘out back’, when learned together in a supportive, encouraging, ‘take it easy’ kind of way, surfing brings great reward.

 Our surf lessons are aimed at beginner surfers, so no prior experience is required.
 Our partnership with Newquay Activity Centre means that all the equipment you need is provided, just bring a towel and a cossie or trunks.

 All of our beginner lessons are taught in the white water at waist height so don’t worry if you are not the strongest of swimmers – just think of the surfboard as the largest float you’ll ever take into the water with you!

 Our instructors are ISA qualified and trained RLSS Lifeguards so you will be in safe hands, and with advanced training in adaptability we are able to make adjustments to help with injury or reduced range of motion.
-We will be using really big, floaty foam boards which help with balance by adding stability.
+The really big, floaty foam boards will help with balance by adding stability.
 Pairing up will help with carrying boards down to the water, and when in the water the boards float well so you don’t need to carry anything too heavy.
 We will be on hand at all times with extra in-water support to help whenever needed.

 If you would like to know more about the specifics of surfing and the physical mobility you might need, please have a read through the below section and get in touch if you would like to talk any of this through with our team – we are more than happy to problem-solve with you or answer any questions.